carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 ```
 keras.layers.MaxPooling2D(pool_size=(2, 2), strides=None, padding="valid", data_format=None, name=None, **kwargs)
 ```
-- `pool_size`, i.e., the size of the pooling window
+- `pool_size` is the size of the pooling window.
-    - In Keras, the default is usually (2, 2)
+    - In Keras, the default is usually (2, 2).

 The function downsamples the input along its spatial dimensions (height and width) by taking the **maximum** value over an input window (of size defined by pool_size) for each channel of the input.
 By taking the maximum instead of the average, the most prominent features in the window are emphasized.